 - Understanding Islam Students will explore principal beliefs in teaching in Islam and in particular the importance of equality, community and self-discipline.
 They will understand how symbolic actions are expressions of belief.
 They will also look at specific ways in which Muslims express their beliefs through the way they live their lives, e.g. prayer, pilgrimage, fasting and community action, as well as approaches to ethical issues such as gender equality and war. - Christian and Buddhist Approaches to Suffering Students will look at how religious believers deal with the existence of suffering in the world.
-They will explore both the explanations for suffering and responses to it through the actions of believers. - Religion and Life Students will explore how religious beliefs in Christianity and Buddhism concerning the nature of creation impact on real life ethical issues such as abortion, animal rights and euthanasia.
+They will explore both the explanations for suffering and responses to it through the actions of believers. - Religion and Ethics Students will explore what makes something right or wrong and whether ethics is absolutist or relative.
+They will cover theories including Utilitarianism and Divine Command Theory.
+They will consider questions of personhood and relate these to practical questions concerning speciesism and organ donation.
 This will involve looking at different interpretations of religious teachings and weighing up their strengths and weaknesses.